claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

         - described by Jeremy Cook (@JCook21) as "The very simplest example that I know"
         - more notes [here](#parrot)
     - [Tennis Refactoring Kata](https://github.com/emilybache/Tennis-Refactoring-Kata)
+        - My fork is [here](https://github.com/claresudbery/Tennis-Refactoring-Kata/branches) - used to demo various bits of refactoring (check the branches)
+            - I have some videos to go with them - at the time of writing (May '22) in the LH folder in SSE GDrive
         - Jeremy Cook (@JCook21) says if [Parrot example](#parrot) too simplistic then Tennis kata might work well.
         - Here's a video of @Arkency tackling the [tennis refactoring kata in Ruby](https://www.youtube.com/watch?v=swokhWHKDmc)
         - Note I had some difficulty getting this running in Visual Studio.